hwang2006/keyword-winner-heroku-deployment/README.md

 - Enable automatic deploys from GitHub: when the GitHub project is updated, it will be automatically updated.
 - Deploy a GitHub branch: manually update by pressing the 'Deploy Branch' button.

 Once the deployment is complete, you can confirm the deployed application by clicking the 'View' button, which will connect you to the deployed application.
-Once the app has been deployed successfully, you can access it through the URL that the Heroku platform has assigned based on the project name that you have created, which looks like "https://PROJECT-NAME-xxxxxxx.herokuapp.com".
+Once the app has been deployed successfully, you can access it through the URL that the Heroku platform has assigned based on the project name that you have created, which looks something like "https://PROJECT-NAME-xxxxxxx.herokuapp.com".

 ## Reference
-Here is the [keyword-winner app deployed on Heroku](https://keyword-winner-39a53d276a1b.herokuapp.com/) that you may want to visit, where you can input two keywords for the comparision of google search result numbers:
+Here is the [keyword-winner app deployed on Heroku](https://keyword-winner-39a53d276a1b.herokuapp.com/) that enables you to compare the Google search result numbers for two keywords.
+You can simply enter two keywords as inputs and observe the comparison of their respective search result numbers:
 - [keyword-winner app](https://keyword-winner-39a53d276a1b.herokuapp.com/)